lucidBrot/Brotkeys.js/README.md

 autogenerateWithinId("ifrem", manager.GenerationEnum.tag_anchor)
 ```

 This example will add link hints to all `<a/>` tags within that iframe.
+Make sure that it is run only once the iframe content has been fully loaded.
+It seems a `defer` is not always enough, so use the iFrame's `onload` attribute.

 Currently, iFrame support is limited to iframes that can be found with `document.getElementById()` - so  no nested iFrames.